pluralsight/guides/in-review/node-js/exposing-your-local-node-js-app-to-the-world/article.md

 ![ngrok replay](https://raw.githubusercontent.com/pluralsight/guides/master/images/7b6daf14-27f4-4692-a70a-776371325364.gif)

 Just like localtunnel, you get a random subdomain every time you execute ngrok.
 You can specify a custom subdomain with the `-subdomain` option.
-For example:
+For example this command will give you the URL(s) `http(s)://hello.ngrok.io`:
 ```
 ./ngrok http -subdomain=hello 3000
 ```

-Will give you the URL(s) `http(s)://hello.ngrok.io`.
 However, this is only available as a [paying customer](https://ngrok.com/product).
 It also supports [custom domains](https://ngrok.com/docs#custom-domains).

 Among other things, you can configure all the ngrok options of the command line with a YAML file, and it also has a REST API to manage tunnels, collect metrics, and replay requests.
 You can know more about this features at the [documentation page](https://ngrok.com/docs), which is very complete.